Uberspace/lab/source/guide_bookstack.rst

  […]
  [isabell@stardust ~]$

-``cd`` into your BookStack directory and install the neccessary dependencies using Composer_.
+``cd`` into your BookStack directory and install the necessary dependencies using Composer_.

 .. code-block:: console